shssoichiro/oxipng/README.md

 cargo install oxipng
 ```

-Oxipng can be built from source using the latest stable or nightly Rust.
+Oxipng can also be built from source using the latest stable or nightly Rust.
 This is primarily useful for developing on oxipng.

 ```